rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ### Set up UAA and RabbitMQ

-RabbitMQ support two types of two signing keys used to digitally sign the JWT tokens.
+RabbitMQ supports two types of two signing keys used to digitally sign the JWT tokens.
 The two types are **symmetrical** and **asymmetrical** signing keys.
 The authorization server is who digitally signs the JWT tokens and RabbitMQ has to be configured to validate any of the two types of digital signatures.

 Given that asymmetrical keys are the most widely used option, you are going to focus on how to